aalniak/spiking-reservoir-rstdp/README.md

 pre×post traces), and `pre` (graded pre-trace only → a reward-modulated **delta rule**, the best-learning variant and our default for the headline numbers).

-## 4. Why is R-STDP more Loihi / on-chip-friendly than BPTT?
+## 4. Why is R-STDP more on-chip-friendly than BPTT?

 | Property | BPTT / surrogate-gradient | **R-STDP (this project)** |
 |---|---|---|